Nort721/GodsEye/README.md

 these will be also requred:

 - GodsEye version
+- Server version+fork
 - ProtocolLib version
-- Minecraft Server version + fork
+- Server log
-- Full plugin list
 - Explanation of how to reproduce the issue

 If your explanation is too vague, or the issue can't be reproduced, then your issue will be closed.